Joint Optimization of Handoff and Video Rate in LEO Satellite Networks: Introduction

 Meanwhile, we also observe a rapid growth in video streaming traffic on the Internet.
 Video streaming has become the majority of Internet traffic.
 LEO satellite providers offer Internet access to remote regions (e.g., Africa, remote villages), where satellite links are their only way to access the Internet.
 We expect remote users to have similar traffic patterns as traditional Internet users to enjoy video streaming, which accounts for most Internet traffic.

 Studies have shown that video quality is crucial to retaining viewers \cite{dobrian2011understanding, park2022neusaver}.
-Adaptive video streaming addresses fluctuating network throughput, where the sender divides a video into several chunks and encodes each video chunk at several different data rates.
+Adaptive video streaming addresses fluctuating network throughput, where the sender divides a video into several chunks and encodes each video chunk at several different data rates \cite{10631023}.
 Clients dynamically select the appropriate bitrate based on current network conditions.
-Many interesting algorithms are proposed to select the video bitrate to optimize the video quality of experience (QoE), which is determined by three major factors: video quality, rebuffering time, and smoothness of quality.
-Some use optimization while others use reinforcement learning (RL) to adapt the video bitrate.
+A variety of algorithms have been proposed to select the video bitrate to optimize the video Quality of Experience (QoE), which is determined by three major factors: video quality, rebuffering time, and smoothness of quality.
+Some use optimization while others use Reinforcement Learning (RL) to adapt the video bitrate.

-\paragraph{Our approach} While both video streaming and LEO satellite networks are important research topics, there is little work on video streaming in LEO satellite networks.
+\para{Our approach:} While video streaming and LEO network are important topics, little work studies them jointly.
 This motivates our exploration of this topic.
-We first conduct simulations and real-world measurements to identify key challenges and opportunities in the video streaming process in LEO environments.
-Our results indicate that (i) throughput pattern is important in the video QoE and we should explicitly incorporate the LEO satellites' movement along with the environmental factors for prediction, (ii) widely used handoff algorithms, such as maximizing received signal strength (RSS) or maximizing the satellite serving time, do not yield good video QoE, and (iii) multiple users' sharing the satellite's bandwidth further complicates the design of video rate adaptation.
+We first conduct simulations and real-world measurements to identify key challenges and opportunities in the video streaming process in LEO networks.
+Our results indicate that (i) throughput pattern is important in the video QoE and we should explicitly incorporate the LEO satellites' movement along with the environmental factors for prediction, (ii) widely used handoff algorithms, such as maximizing Received Signal Strength (RSS) or maximizing the satellite serving time, do not yield good video QoE, and (iii) multiple users' sharing the satellite's bandwidth further complicates the design of video rate adaptation.

-To address these challenges, we observe a strong interaction between handoff and adaptive bitrate (ABR) algorithms and propose novel methods that jointly optimize satellite selection and video bitrate.
+To address these challenges, we observe a strong interaction between handoff and Adaptive Bitrate (ABR) algorithms and propose novel methods that jointly optimize satellite selection and video bitrate.
 We show that by explicitly incorporating the impact of satellite selection into video QoE, we can effectively balance the tradeoff between handoff numbers and RSS.
 Moreover, to support multiple users competing for limited satellite throughput, we design novel algorithms to jointly select satellites and video bitrates for all users.

 Our contributions can be summarized as follows: \begin{itemize} \item \lili{We first use measurements to identify challenges of video streaming in LEO satellite networks.
 We show that it is important to design a handoff strategy considering video performance.
 We also show the importance of throughput prediction in both single-user and multi-user scenarios.}